CommodoreOS/PCUAE/README.md

 ---------

 PCUAE now shows its shortcut keys/buttons on the screen now so might slow down PCUAE booting but you will be able to hide them, you need to see them otherwise you will not know what shortcut to use to load the Mode Changer to change a Mode and Carousel Gamelist Changer to change the Gamelist on THEC64, THEVIC20 Carousel and other options available, might be a good idea to take a photo of the screen with your phone when they come up on screen so you can look at them at any time.
-You can not hide the screens at the moment but it is comming too all machines, you can only hide them on the Atari2600 Plus at the moment by changing the settingin PCUAE-Setting.txt file from 5 to 0 seconds.
+You can not hide the screens at the moment but it is comming too all machines, you can only hide them on the Atari2600 Plus at the moment by changing the setting in the PCUAE-Setting.txt file from 5 to 0 seconds.
 ---------

 What Models does PCUAE run on: